Gestalt psychology: Use in design

-Several grouping principles are employed in this map: similarity allows the reader to selectively isolate cities, rivers, or state boundaries; closure allows the dashed boundary lines to be perceived as continuous borders; proximity makes the collection of river segments appear as a single watershed; and continuity helps the reader "see" whole states even when boundaries are obscured under rivers.
+Gestalt grouping principles applied to cartography: similarity distinguishes cities from rivers; closure allows dashed lines to be perceived as continuous borders; proximity links river segments into a single watershed; and continuity enables the recognition of state shapes even when obscured.

 The gestalt laws are used in several visual design fields, such as user interface design and cartography.
 The laws of similarity and proximity can, for example, be used as guides for placing radio buttons.
 They may also be used in designing computers and software for more intuitive human use.
 Examples include the design and layout of a desktop's shortcuts in rows and columns.

 In map design, principles of Prägnanz or grouping are crucial for implying a conceptual order to the portrayed geographic features, thus facilitating the intended use of the map.
 The Law of Similarity is employed by selecting similar map symbols for similar kinds of features or features with similar properties; the Law of Proximity is crucial to identifying geographic patterns and regions; and the Laws of Closure and Continuity allow users to recognize features that may be obscured by other features (such as when a road goes over a river).